oceanprotocol/docs/infrastructure/deploying-provider.md

 #### 1. Create the /etc/docker/compose/provider/docker-compose.yml file

 From a terminal console, create /etc/docker/compose/provider/docker-compose.yml file, then copy and paste the following content to it.
-Check the comments in the file and replace the fields with the specific values of your implementation.&#x20;
+Check the comments in the file and replace the fields with the specific values of your implementation.

 ```yaml
 version: '3'